 However, pushing your business for market development can bring desirable results.
 One of the prominent examples is Nike, which expanded to the international market in the recent decades with its unique marketing strategies.
 Small businesses must find newer markets to promote their products and services to develop their market.

 Another lucrative strategy for small business proliferation is product development.
 As the name implies, a small business can create new products or lineup to attract potential customers and gain a fair market share.
 This scenario works if your company has no new market, but you can launch a new product.
 Moreover, this strategy works best for small businesses with industries that compete with other manufacturing companies introducing new products.
 They can also add new features to the existing products to grab the attention of the potential market.

 However, small businesses must respond to changing customer behavior and market fluctuations.
 Failing to acknowledge these changes can risk your business falling out of the competition.
 All you need to do is to perform the audience research and understand their needs and expectations from your company.
 You can also conduct surveys to gather the data.
 Only this way can you devise the perfect strategy and avoid failures.

 Market segmentation is also a prime strategy to benefit your small business for expansion into a large market.
 This strategy involves running your business into smaller groups or segments.
 The market must base on the customer interests, location characteristics, and demands from your small businesses.
-Dividing the market will allow you to run the targeted campaigns to generate more leads, sales, and profits.
+Dividing the market will allow you to run the targeted campaigns, generating leads, increasing sales, and improving profits.
 As per the professional’s recommendations, this segmentation will occur on the market’s geographic, demographic, psychographic, and behavioral factors.